Zheng Jie: 2010: Australian Open semifinal

-At the French Open, Zheng was seeded 26th and reached the second round before losing to Anastasia Pivovarova.
+At the French Open, Zheng was seeded 26th and reached the second round, before losing to Anastasia Pivovarova.
 Zheng began her grass-court season at Eastbourne, where she was unseeded.
 She lost in the second round to British wildcard Elena Baltacha.
 At Wimbledon, she was the 23rd seed and lost in the second round to Petra Kvitová, who herself made it to the semifinals.

 At the Stanford Classic, Zheng she was defeated by Maria Sharapova in the first round.
 In doubles, she reached the final and lost in close three sets to Liezel Huber and Lindsay Davenport.
 At her next tournament in San Diego, Zheng reached the second round before losing to Daniela Hantuchová.
 In consolation, Zheng partnered with Maria Kirilenko to win her second doubles title of the year, defeating second seeded Lisa Raymond and Rennae Stubbs in the final.
 Her next singles tournament was the Western & Southern Open, where Zheng lost to the 11th-seed Flavia Pennetta in the first round.
 In doubles, Jie teamed with Chan Yung-jan and made it to the quarterfinals.
-Next playing at the Rogers Cup, Zheng reached the quarterfinals before losing to Svetlana Kuznetsova, in straight sets.
+Next playing at the Rogers Cup, Zheng reached the quarterfinals but lost to Svetlana Kuznetsova, in straight sets.

 She next competed at the US Open in singles and doubles.
 In singles, Zheng was the 21st seed.
 However, she was upset in the second round by a resurgent Ana Ivanovic.
 In doubles, she and Chan reached the semifinals before losing to Nadia Petrova and Liezel Huber.
 Following the tournament, Zheng withdrew from all scheduled tournaments citing a wrist injury, which kept her off of the tour until February 2011.